GRAND RAPIDS DIVORCE ATTORNEY –SPOUSAL SUPPORT / ALIMONY

 CALL FOR A FREE PHONE CONSULTATION AT 616-459-6636.

 DIVORCE - ALIMONY (SPOUSAL SUPPORT) IN GRAND RAPIDS MI.

-- Ability of the parties to work;
+(3) the abilities of the parties to work,

 There is no exact length of marriage or age in which a person would be entitled to alimony.
 Usually a short term marriage (under 10 years) will not be a case in which alimony would be considered unless there are underlying health problems.
 In addition, a case in which there is a 25 year marriage and the parties are earning similar incomes, the court would most likely not consider an alimony request by either party.
 In contrast, alimony would most likely be awarded in situations where parties have been married over 10 years and there is a great disparity in the earning abilities of the husband and wife.
 Spousal support is gender neutral.
 A wife can be ordered to pay spousal support to a husband based on the factors that the court considers.